-Chapter 2 presents information on the major federal and state regulatory programs under which hazardous waste is cleaned up to determine the size and scope of these programs.
-The Committee sought to determine (1) the number of sites that have not yet reached closure, (2) principal chemicals of concern, (3) remediation costs expended to date, (4) cost estimates for reaching closure, and (5) the number of sites affecting local water supplies.
+Chapter 2 presents information on the major federal and state regulatory programs under which hazardous waste is cleaned up to determine the the number of sites that have not yet reached closure, (2) principal chemicals of concern, (3) remediation costs expended to date, (4) cost estimates for reaching closure, and (5) the number of sites affecting local water supplies.
 Information was gathered for sites in the EPA's Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), and Underground Storage Tank (UST) programs; sites managed by the DoD, the Department of Energy (DOE) and other federal agencies; and sites under state purview (e.g., state Superfund, voluntary cleanup programs, and Brownfields programs).
 The metrics and milestones across all these programs differ, making comparisons and the elimination of overlap difficult.
 Nonetheless, the Committee used these data to estimate the number of complex sites, the likelihood that sites affect a drinking water supply, and the remaining costs associated with remediation.